PuppyGamingDev/Puppys-XRPL-EasyStake-Bot/README.md

 Projects use this to add / remove & view their set collections.

 ### /currency (Admin only default)
-Projects use this to set their token of choice to use for staking rewards.
+Projects use this to set their token of choice to use for staking rewards. *(When setting an XRPL Token, if your Token has a HEX Currency Code, make sure to use this as the Currency Code or it will fail to send transactions.)*

-## Finishing up
+## Finishing
+Anyone is free to use and modify this code as they wish, no credits required but are appreciated.

 If you have any questions, my DMs are always open on

 - Twitter > @iamshiffed